treecasiano/treecasiano.github.io/README.md

+# treecasiano.com

-This project is my personal home page, made with Bootstrap and a bit of JavaScript.
+This project is my personal home page, made with Eleventy.

-To process CSS files with PostCSS and watch for changes, run the following command:

-`npm run watch-css`